docker/docs/storage/storagedriver/device-mapper-driver.md

 Do not rely on LVM auto-extension alone.
 The volume group automatically extends, but the volume can still fill up.
 You can monitor free space on the volume using `lvs` or `lvs -a`.
-Consider using a monitoring tool at the OS level, such a Nagios.
+Consider using a monitoring tool at the OS level, such as Nagios.

 To view the LVM logs, you can use `journalctl`: